Durham Light Infantry: Regimental museum

 The D.L.I.
-Museum (54.7844°N 1.5811°W) (now closed) was the official museum of the Durham Light Infantry.
+Museum (54.7844°N 1.5811°W) (currently closed) was the official museum of the Durham Light Infantry.
 It opened in 1966.
 Located in Durham, England, the museum featured displays about the regiment's history, with an emphasis on World War I and World War II activities.
-Exhibits included uniforms, weapons, medals, flags, hats, letters, photographs, badges, ceremonial regalia and other artefacts.
+Exhibits included uniforms, weapons, medals, flags, vehicles, hats, letters, photographs, badges, ceremonial regalia and other artefacts.
 The museum was located on the first two floors, with the Durham Art Gallery located on the third floor.

 In October 2015 Durham County Council announced the closure of the D.L.I.
-Museum as a cost saving exercise.
+Museum as a cost saving exercise; it closed the following year.
 This decision sparked the formation of a campaign to see the museum saved led by John Richardson.
-In June 2019 Durham County Council revealed plans to move the county archives from County Hall to a new history centre, which will also accommodate the Durham Light Infantry Collection, at Mount Oswald.
+In 2017, Durham University, in partnership with Durham County Council, opened a new D.L.I.
+Collection Gallery at the Palace Green Library on Palace Green in Durham (where the Regimant's final parade had taken place in 1968).
+In June 2019 Durham County Council revealed plans to move the Durham Light Infantry Collection to Mount Oswald, where a new history centre was planned (which would also accommodate the County Archives from County Hall).
+Named 'The Story', the building opened in June 2024; it houses the DLI Archive and 'the entire DLI Collection', but only a fraction is on public display.

+Notwithstanding these developments, in 2021 the County Council agreed 'to review options to reopen and repurpose' the old DLI Museum and Art Gallery at Aykley Heads.
+The plan was approved in 2024.
+As of 2025 an extension is being built, which will almost double the size of the old building; the revamped museum is scheduled to reopen in spring 2026.